grame-cncm/midishare/libraries/player/src/ReadMe.txt

 12/02/96 : Version  1.09 : correction of a bug when a Player alarm in called during the Player destruction

-06/28/97 : Version  1.10 : librairies to be used with CW11 and CWPro.
+06/28/97 : Version  1.10 : libraries to be used with CW11 and CWPro.
 Correction of a bug when the Player is in SynchroClock mode (pending KeyOff were not correctly sent)

 12/28/97 : Version  1.11 : Correction of some bugs in Chase Events management.